parzival-roethlein/mapya/README.md

 ### DECISIONS
 * there should not be the possibility of name clashes between mapya and maya attributes (node.name, transform.parent)
   * option: allow few exceptions: node.api.MObject, node.mc.listRelatives()?
-  * option: create mapya namespace: similar to the mapya maya.cmds wrapper): my_node.mp.name = 'new_name'.
+  * option: create mapya namespace: similar to the mapya maya.cmds wrapper: my_node.mp.name = 'new_name'.
   * option: don't create new mapya attributes in the first place
   * option: maya attr namespace or function: only allow maya access with node.attr('tx'), namespace: node.attr.tx?
 * should node.my_attr return value and not attribute instance?